adafieno/open-khipu-repository/docs/literature/context_research.md

 # Quipu Decipherment Project
 ## Literature Review, Expert Integration, and Validation Strategy

-This document outlines prior computational work on Inca quipus, identifies open debates and constraints in the domain, and proposes a validation-first strategy suitable for a personal exploratory AI project grounded in the Open Khipu Repository (OKR).
+This document outlines prior computational work on Inka quipus, identifies open debates and constraints in the domain, and proposes a validation-first strategy suitable for a personal exploratory AI project grounded in the Open Khipu Repository (OKR).

 ---